kdnye/Expenses/server/README.md

 Clients attach receipt images or PDFs through `POST /api/receipts`.
 Requests must include the report's draft identifier (`reportId`), the client-side expense identifier (`expenseId`), and one or more files in a multipart payload.
 The API validates MIME type, file count, and size before streaming each file to the configured object storage provider.
 Metadata (content type, checksum, storage key, etc.) is persisted in the `receipts` table and linked back to the appropriate expense once the report is finalized.

 By default the server keeps receipts in an in-memory sink (`RECEIPT_STORAGE_PROVIDER=memory`), which is useful for tests or local development.
-Configure the provider for production uploads by setting `RECEIPT_STORAGE_PROVIDER` to `s3` or `gcs` and supplying the corresponding bucket and credential environment variables noted above.
+Configure the provider for production uploads by setting `RECEIPT_STORAGE_PROVIDER` to `s3`, `gcs`, or `gdrive` and supplying the corresponding bucket/folder and credential environment variables noted above.
 The admin export generates signed download URLs using the configured storage backend.

 ## Serving the SPA